Why AWS Lambda for PDF Generation?

 # Reduces cold start from 8s to 0s

-# Cost: $10/month for 2 instances (worth it for user-facing PDFs)
+# Cost: $10/month for 2 instances (worth it for user-facing PDFs)2.
+Caching Templates in S3

 // Load template once, reuse across invocations